vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

   -  Is designed to send domain owners data about email authentication results for SPF, DKIM, and DMARC.
 These reports are essential for monitoring how a domain is being used and contain only authentication outcomes and message counts, without including any sensitive email content.
      - Combined data on a group of emails.
      - Not real-time, they are sent everyday by default.
-     - Sent in `XML` format
+     - Sent in `XML` format.
-     - No PII (Personal Identifiable Information)
+     - No PII (Personal Identifiable Information).
-     - Supported in all DMARC-compliant mailbox providers
+     - Supported in all DMARC-compliant mailbox providers.

 - `RUF` (Reporting URI for Forensic reports):
   - Is designed to send domain owners detailed failure reports when emails don’t pass DMARC checks.
 These reports may include portions of the original message headers and metadata, sometimes with limited message content, depending on the reporting provider.
 The goal is to help identify legitimate sources that need to be properly authenticated.
 However, due to privacy concerns and the potential exposure of Personal Identifiable Information (PII), most providers do not send `RUF` reports.
     - Details of an individual email.
     - Sent almost immediately after the failures.
-    - Plain text format
+    - Plain text format.
-    - Contains PII (Personal Identifiable Information)
+    - Contains PII (Personal Identifiable Information).
-    - Supported in only a handful of mailbox providers
+    - Supported in only a handful of mailbox providers.

-> You don't need `RUF` Reporting to get a DMARC compliant domain, `RUA` is sufficient.
+> **NOTE**: You don't need `RUF` Reporting to get a DMARC compliant domain, `RUA` is sufficient.

 ## Protect all non-sending domains
 To protect all non-sending domains, you should consider: